MilesCranmer/gso/README.md

 ## Similar Projects

 -   StackAnswers.vim - <https://github.com/james9909/stackanswers.vim>
-    -   Almost exactly what I want, but it doesn't paste answers automatically, and I can't seem to get it working on my Mac.
+    -   Almost what I want, but it doesn't paste answers into the buffer automatically, and I can't seem to get it working on my Mac.